solid-plus/template/README.md

   npm run test:watch
   ```

-- To run the test and have more friendly interface (will open a browser tab with the tests results)
+- To run the test and have more friendly interface.
+  This will open a browser tab with the tests results:

   ```sh
   npm run test:ui